JayO-1/system-design-101/README.md

 * It's impossible to achieve strong consistency with this paradigm, as due to network effects writes can arrive out of order at a given node or be lost altogether
 * Quorum reads can be slow since we query multiple nodes
 * **Hinted Handoff:** Quorums aren't perfect - if an issue forces the user to write to a different Quorum than usual, we will need to back channel writes to the appropriate Quorum

+#### Distributed Consensus

+The main issue with the aforementioned replication schemas is that while they ensure writes are not lost, they provide no way of ensuring a **guaranteed** global ordering of writes/events.

+This is where distributed consensus comes in.

+It allows...

 ##### Disadvantage(s): replication